|

 to be diverted from west coast ports if

 technological advances aren't made.
+US

 west coast ports have benefited from having